georgefahmy/meal-planner/README.md

 * Add functional menu options
     * File -> New Recipe, Load Database, Export Database
-    * Edit -> Edit meal, edit ingredients, edit plan, edit recipe
+    * Edit -> Edit meal, Edit ingredients, Edit plan
+    * Recipes -> New Recipe, View Recipes, Edit Recipe
-    * Help -> about, guide
+    * Help -> about, guide, feedback (disabled)

-### V4 Recipe Viewer
+* Added a separate interface for viewing all items with detailed recipes
+* Ability to create new recipes from this interface

 #### TODO
-* Add a separate interface for viewing all items with detailed recipes.
-* create new recipes from this interface
 * export a recipe out into a nicely formatted text file (maybe additional file types if necessary)